miklevin/MikeLev.in/_posts/2025-01-11-refactoring-ai-assisted-code.md

 instances in close relation to each other because they're all in one great big long file.

-In such a scenario, 0ccasionally gutting and refactoring it creating inconsistencies between working instances (if it's not broken, don't fix it) and shiny new approaches only in the templates is really no problem.
+In such a scenario, occasionally gutting and refactoring it creating inconsistencies between working instances (if it's not broken, don't fix it) and shiny new approaches only in the templates is really no problem.
 Old stuff naturally gets retired and replace by the new anyway, so we lean into that